rubyonracetracks/tutorial-rails-rubymn2/02-05-user_gravatar_edit.md

     page.assert_selector(:xpath, xpath_input_str('tom_selleck@example.com'))
   end
 ```
 * Enter the command "sh test_app.sh".
-All of your new integration tests fail.
+All 3 of your new integration tests fail.
 * Enter the command "alias test1='(command to run failed tests minus the TESTOPTS portion)'".
+* Enter the command "test1".
+The 3 new integration tests fail.

 ### User Edit Page
 * In the file app/views/users/registrations/edit.html.erb, add the following code immediately after the field for entering the email address: